 Prepare a solution of the desired molecule to investigate adsorption with a supported lipid bilayer.
 For example, prepare a solution of 200 M di(2-ethylhexyl) phthalate (DEHP) in Tris NaCl with 1% (v/v) DMSO.

 If the molecule solution is prepared in Tris NaCl it can be flowed directly following step 3.4.3 for a uni-lipid bilayer or 5.3.4 for a multi-lipid bilayer.
-If the molecule must be prepared in a different solvent, instead insert the inlet tubing into the desired solvent alone the desired solvent alone for at least 5 min (e.g., Tris NaCl with 1% (v/v) DMSO for DEHP).
+If the molecule must be prepared in a different solvent, instead insert the inlet tubing into the desired solvent alone for at least 5 min (e.g., Tris NaCl with 1% (v/v) DMSO for DEHP).

 NOTE: Viscosity changes due to the solvent can be monitored and considered by flowing it prior to and after introduction of the molecule of interest.